 “I think they fly as well as or even better than the United States Navy’s Blue Angels that we saw at an air show earlier this year,” replied Mrs. Jones.
 “Man invented airplanes, but the idea of flight and flying machines came from the study of birds … God’s airplanes … wonders of flight!”

-Originally published in the May/June 2011 Kids Think and Believe, Too!
+Originally published in the May/June 2011 issue of Kids Think and Believe, Too!
 Check it out for activities and a maze.

 Please call our office or email us at email@example.com for additional resources on these subjects.